Kingston Maurward House: History

 There has been a manor house at Kingston since the late 14th century, replaced in the late 16th century with a manor house which is still in the grounds.
 The present mansion was built by George Pitt (1663-1735) of Stratfield Saye House, cousin of William Pitt the Elder, between 1717 and 1720 on the estate brought to him by his second wife Lora daughter of Audley Grey.
 The mansion was in red brick, but after derogatory comments from King George III, Pitt clad the house in Portland limestone.
 The building faces south, and has a projecting central section.
 The north facade is similar in design with the addition of a 20th-century porch.
 Much of the house is now used by Kingston Maurward College, though some of it is used for private functions.

 In 2016, the house was flooded after a pipe burst above the house's main hall.
 The consultants brought in to assess the damage discovered that the room had been redecorated and was designed to use white and stone to accent the mouldings.
-The discovery lead to a restoration to its original form.
+The discovery led to a restoration to its original form.